kinghrothgar/charts/stable/nginx-ingress/README.md

 `controller.service.healthCheckNodePort` | If `controller.service.type` is `NodePort` or `LoadBalancer` and `controller.service.externalTrafficPolicy` is set to `Local`, set this to [the managed health-check port the kube-proxy will expose](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-typenodeport).
 If blank, a random port in the `NodePort` range will be assigned | `""`
 `controller.service.loadBalancerIP` | IP address to assign to load balancer (if supported) | `""`
-`controller.service.loadBalancerSourceRanges` | list of IP CIDRs allowed access to load balancer (if supported) | `[]` `controller.service.enableHttp` | if port 80 should be opened for service | `true` `controller.service.enableHttps` | if port 443 should be opened for service | `true`
+`controller.service.loadBalancerSourceRanges` | list of IP CIDRs allowed access to load balancer (if supported) | `[]` `controller.service.sessionAffinity` | Select the session affinity based on the client’s IP addresses by setting to “ClientIP” (if supported) | `""`
+`controller.service.sessionAffinityConfig.clientIP.timeoutSeconds` | Set the maximum session sticky time in seconds | `""`
+`controller.service.enableHttp` | if port 80 should be opened for service | `true`
+`controller.service.enableHttps` | if port 443 should be opened for service | `true`
 `controller.service.targetPorts.http` | Sets the targetPort that maps to the Ingress' port 80 | `80`